Corporate Governance Guidelines

 3. Membership Criteria.
 All directors are elected annually for one-year terms.
 The Nominating and Corporate Governance Committee of the Board is responsible for identifying and recommending to the Board individuals who are qualified to become Board members.
 The Nominating and Corporate Governance Committee and the Board believe that each director candidate must satisfy certain minimum threshold criteria in order to be considered eligible to serve on the Company’s Board.
 In this regard, a candidate must exhibit very high personal and professional ethics, integrity and values.
 In addition, a candidate must not have any conflicting interest that would materially impair his or her ability to discharge the fiduciary duties of a director.
 A candidate must also be committed to the best interests of the Company’s shareholders and be able to represent fairly and equally all shareholders without favoring or advancing any particular shareholder or other constituency.
 Finally, a candidate must be able to devote adequate time to the activities of the Board.
 Current Board members are also evaluated in light of their past level of service and contribution.

 In addition to these minimum criteria, the Board believes that the Board, as a whole, should possess a combination of skills, professional experience, and diversity of backgrounds necessary to oversee the Company’s business.
 In this regard, the Board of Directors has determined that one or more Board members, among other things, should (i) be currently serving as an active executive of another corporation, (ii) have prior experience as a chief executive officer or an operating executive with significant responsibility for operating results, (iii) have public company executive experience, (iv) have public company board experience, (v) have corporate governance experience, (vi) have executive compensation experience, and (vii) have consumer products experience.
-The Board also believes that one or more members of the Board should have functional expertise in each of finance, accounting, legal matters, investment banking, human resources and compensation, technology, manufacturing, international business, research and development, strategic planning, consumer sales and marketing, retail business, and mergers and acquisitions.
+The Board also believes that one or more members of the Board should have functional expertise in each of finance, accounting, legal matters, investment banking, human resources and compensation, technology, manufacturing, international business, research and development, strategic planning, consumer sales and marketing, retail business, mergers and acquisitions, and Environmental, Social and Governance (“ESG”) matters.
 Potential candidates are evaluated based upon the factors described above as well as their independence and relevant business and industry experience.
 The Board also considers whether a potential new director would increase the ethnic, gender or cultural diversity of the Board, as the Board believes that such diversity is important and can provide distinct value.
 When searching for a new director, the Nominating and Corporate Governance Committee and the Board actively seek to include in the pool of candidates considered highly qualified candidates that provide ethnic, gender or cultural diversity.

 The Nominating and Corporate Governance Committee regularly evaluates the composition of the Board, and the skills and experience that are represented, in the context of the Board as a whole and in light of the Company’s current and future needs.